 There are so many cute, trendy office photos circulating the web.
 Ones where all of the binders are color-coordinated, desks that overlooks a garden or the ocean, gallery walls of art and prints to inspire.
 I have a whole Pinterest board dedicated to cute offices and work spaces.

 But not everyone is lucky enough to work from home or have unlimited supplies for creating the dream office.
 What about those of us working in the corporate world?
 I thought I would share today a few tips on how I decorated my workspace to look a little less corporate and a little more me.
 After all, this is the place I spend the majority of my time each week.
 So why not personalize it?
+You can also add accessories to your workspace such as an adjustable desk and a mat for standing desk to reduce strains from prolonged standing!

 1. Add Plants